 Bryn Mawr was recognised as a Registered Heritage Structure in September 1993.

-Also view the Bryn Mawr Registered Heritage Structure on the Heritage Foundation of Newfoundland and Labrador web site.
+Also view the Bryn Mawr Registered Heritage Structure and the Bryn Mawr – City of St. John's Heritage Building on the Heritage Foundation of Newfoundland and Labrador web site.
 The Newfoundland and Labrador Heritage Web Site has on its site only a portion of the registered heritage structures in Newfoundland and Labrador.
 To view a complete list or search for a particular structure visit the Heritage Foundation's Property Search page.